 It is a certainly less fun than the previous policy light and system support light environment but it is a necessary step.
-In 2019 we have commissioned and decided about a new polling tool for the university.
-This helps us manage the risks of the previous wild west collection of ‘whatever we had seen at a conference’ product selection for in class polling.
-We have limited choice and functionality BUT we at least know our practitioners will not be sending who know what data here, there and everywhere.
+In 2019 we commissioned and decided about a new polling tool for the university.
+This helped us manage the risks of the previous wild west collection of ‘whatever we had seen at a conference’ product selection for in class polling.
+We hadlimited choice and functionality BUT we at least know our practitioners will not be sending who know what data here, there and everywhere.

 What will I do differently in the future?
-As discussed in 2.b I have been reborn into seeking out the student voice recently.
+As discussed in 2.b I have been reborn into seeking out the student/service user voice recently.
 Until this summer I have always treated people who say ‘we need the student voice’ as people who really wanted to say something but didn’t have anything to say.
 A lot of the decisions we make are functional and don’t need too much discussion they just need agreement and work.
 However, too often we have never focussed on analysis after commissioning or brought students into conversations over tool selection.
 Part of my new outlook is more open to this and I will endeavour to make space for the student voice in these decisions.